colinjoss/dash/README.md

 # dash

 DASH is a shell-like program that facilitates the maintenance of my personal diary.
-The name is a portmanteau of diary and bash.
+The name is a silly portmanteau of diary and bash.
+It also cleverly references how much time this saves me.
+I am a smart boy at naming things!

 ![Example input](dash.JPG)

-Starting from age 16, I've journaled my life through regular MP3 voice recordings and an accompanying spreadsheet of life data.
+Beginning at age 16, I've journaled my life through regular MP3 voice recordings and an accompanying spreadsheet of life data.
 Each recording is a diary entry, and the spreadsheet provides much-needed context for these entries.
 Information